 But instead of throwing in the towel and ordering take-out, why not give some of these easy shortcuts a try?
 You’ll be happy you did when you see how simple it can be to prepare a delicious dinner for your family in a fraction of the time.

 After a busy day, the last thing you want to do is spend an hour or more in the kitchen making dinner.

 Who wants to waste time in the kitchen prepping and cooking when they could be having fun instead?
 With these simple dinner shortcuts, you’ll be able to cut your cooking time in half – and spend more time relaxing or enjoying a favorite cocktail.

 I love cooking.
 But I don’t love wasting time in the kitchen.
 So, whenever I can find a quick and easy way to cut down on prep work and clean-up, I make a note of it.

-These simple dinner shortcuts will help make weeknight cooking faster and easier.
+These simple dinner shortcuts (plus a few must-have kitchen gadgets) will help make weeknight cooking faster and easier.
 From using pre-prepped ingredients to planning simple dump-and-go recipes, you’re going to love all these easy cooking hacks!